philgentric/klik/README.md

 For more advanced users: run Klikr from source!
+- (ypu need to be administrator)
 - get updates in 1 click
 - change the JVM max memory
-- modify the appearance (CSS) or even create your own look and feel!
+- ...(you are frv-savvy: create your own look and feel!)

 [Installation for macOS](MacOS_en.md)